GetDutchie/bugsnag_flutter/README.md

 # Bugsnag Flutter

-Native bindings to the Bugsnag SDK. **Android is still experimental**.
+Unofficial native bindings to the Bugsnag SDK. **Android is still experimental**.

 ## Setup